 The basic camera moves were all developed in this age of cinema; cameras could move up, down, left or right.
 They could tilt or pan if you had the proper mount, and zoom if you had a zoom lens.

 Every time we learn a new craft or skill, we need to learn the basic moves or techniques that define that function.
-Here are some terms you'll hear as you develop your skill as a videographer.

 Beginning to learn to shoot video, whether for a hobby or a budding business, requires some knowledge of the basic moves that define good video shooting practices.